Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Introduction

 \section{Introduction}

-In the development of large language models (LLMs), mathematical reasoning ability stands as a crucial test-bed for LLMs' artificial general intelligence~\cite{wei2022chain,trinh2024solving,romera2024mathematical}.
-The artificial intelligence community places significant emphasis on mathematical reasoning as a means to explore the upper limits of intelligence in LLMs~\cite{achiam2023gpt,team2023gemini,Meta-llama,jiang2024mixtral}.
-Meanwhile, a large number of investigations have been made on how to enhance mathematical reasoning abilities during different training stages.
-In pre-training, \cite{wang2023generative,shao2024deepseekmath,lin2024rho,zhang2024autonomous} study the impact of the quality of mathematical corpus; in post-training, \cite{yue2023mammoth,yu2023metamath,li2024common,li2024common} augment a huge number of synthesis data, and then develop supervised fine-tuning (SFT) for math problem-solving.
-Recently, \cite{luong2024reft} and \cite{sun2024easy} have explored variants of reinforcement learning (RL) to achieve further improvements.
+The AI community has been placing significant emphasis on mathematical reasoning as a means to explore the upper limits of intelligence in large language models (LLMs)~\citep{achiam2023gpt,team2023gemini,Meta-llama,jiang2024mixtral,wei2022chain,trinh2024solving,romera2024mathematical} and multi-modal large language models (MLLMs)~\citep{GPT4V,lu2023mathvista}.
+A large number of efforts have been made on how to enhance (M)LLMs' mathematical reasoning abilities.
+In pre-training, \citet{wang2023generative,shao2024deepseekmath,lin2024rho,zhang2024autonomous} studied the impact of the quality of mathematical corpus; in post-training, \citet{yue2023mammoth,yu2023metamath,li2024common} augmented a huge number of synthetic data, and then developed supervised fine-tuning (SFT) for math problem-solving.
+Recently, \cite{luong2024reft} and \cite{sun2024easy} explored variants of reinforcement learning (RL) for further improvements.